 As background, you need to know that the PMax stacking method often causes contrast to increase, pushing darks darker and brights brighter.
 If your source images are already high contrast, then the increase can internally push pixel values to “darker than black” or “brighter than white”.
 Such values cannot be saved in ordinary image files.
 By default, Zerene Stacker clips these pixels to exactly black or white when the file is saved, thus throwing away some information you might like to keep.
 Placing a checkmark on “Retain full dynamic range” essentially does a “levels adjustment” that reduces contrast and possibly brightens the image, exactly enough to occupy the full range of allowed pixel values, 0-255 in an 8-bit image.
 This preserves all the computed pixel values so that you can apply your own levels or curves adjustment in Photoshop or any similar tool to get whatever appearance you like best.
 When using “Retain full dynamic range”, it's also a good idea to use 16-bit TIFF output, so as to preserve good gradation that might be lost if the extra dynamic range were compressed into 8 bits.

 UDR stands for Unrestricted Dynamic Range.
 As discussed in the previous FAQ, the PMax stacking method often causes contrast to increase, pushing darks darker and brights brighter.
-To compensate for this effect, the last step of the PMax method is a type of HDR (High Dynamic Range) local adjustment of contrast & brightness that preserves detail in overly light or dark regions while pushing those regions back into standard bounds.
+To compensate for this effect, the last step of the PMax method is a type of HDR (High Dynamic Range) local adjustment of contrast & brightness that preserves detail in overly light regions while pushing those regions back into standard bounds.
 By selecting the option to “Retain UDR Image”, you can preserve the image as it stood just before the HDR step.
 This allows you to run your own HDR methods outside Zerene Stacker, say in Photoshop.
 When you select “Retain UDR Image”, each run of PMax produces two Output Images, one of them with “UDR” in its name.
 To finish processing that image outside Zerene Stacker, you should save it as 16-bit TIFF using “Retain full dynamic range” on the save.